SQream/sqream_docs/guides/features/compression.rst

 By default, SQream DB automatically compresses every column (see :ref:`Specifying compressions<specifying_compressions>` below for overriding default compressions).
 This feature is called **automatic adaptive compression** strategy.

 When loading data, SQream DB automatically decides on the compression schemes for specific chunks of data by trying several compression schemes and selecting the one that performs best.
+SQream DB tries to balance more agressive compressions with the time and CPU/GPU time required to compress and decompress the data.

 Compression strategies
 ------------------------